- Use a common font. Do not use italic and decorative characters in your resume

 - Carefully read the CV and check the spelling.
 Ask someone else to read it if necessary.
 After all, mistakes are not always visible to the person who made them

-- Send your resume by e-mail, always accompanied with a cover letter
+- Send your resume by e-mail, always accompanied with a cover letter.
+You can use our cover letter example.

 - Remember that your CV is your first impression.
 Take the time to take care of your resume

-The purpose of your cv is to be invited for an interview.
+The purpose of your cv is to be invited for a job interview.
 Therefore make sure your CV is concise, interesting and inviting, so that the employer would like to know more about you.

 We developed a free resume template for you to download, in which you can apply the above tips.